billkarsh/SpikeGLX/sglhome/docs/firmware.md

 module into a chassis slot and powered everything on again.
 You get a red module status light; the module isn't recognized at all...

 It could be a 1-lane (**X1**) slot.
-Recently we've encountered the fact that not all PXIe chassis slots are the same with respect to bandwidth.
+In February 2022 we've encountered the fact that not all PXIe chassis slots are the same with respect to bandwidth.
 They come in X1, X2, X4, X8, X16, X32.
 X1 is sufficient for up to 250 MB/s,
 which is completely adequate for an imec module.
 However, imec originally designed the module firmware for X4 and higher slots.

-As of February 2022, no modules work (as shipped) in X1 slots.
-Imec plans to start shipping with X1 capable firmware preinstalled starting late March 2022.
+Modules have two copies of the firmware.
+The normal/working copy is loaded, unless you power-up with the ISP button depressed, in which case the boot image is loaded.
+Note the the boot image is a backup copy in case the working copy is corrupted.

-For now, what if you have a newer NI chassis, for example, a 1083 with five (X1) slots, a 1088 with five (X1) and three (X4) slots, or a Keysight M9005A that has only X1 slots?
-There's a firmware solution to fix the issue on existing modules, but note the following:
+In roughly Q2 2022, imec began shipping modules with an X1-compatible working image, but not an X1-compatible golden image.
+By Q2 2023, both images were X1-compatible.

-* You have to upgrade to a phase30 release...
+What if you have an older module a newer NI chassis, for example, a 1083 with five (X1) slots, a 1088 with five (X1) and three (X4) slots, or a Keysight M9005A that has only X1 slots?
+There's a firmware solution to fix the issue, but note the following:

-* Either get the latest 20220101-phase30 and use the firmware included with that package, or, if using the previous 20201103-phase30 version, get the firmware listed below.
+* You have to upgrade to a phase30 release; get the latest.

 * To update the firmware for X1 compatibility, you first have to install it into an X4 or higher slot so you can talk to it...